flirtyquizcontact-rgb/love-and-flirty-quiz-policy/terms_of_service.md

 **Last updated: September 2025**

 Welcome to FlirtyQuiz!
 By downloading or using this app, you agree to the following terms and conditions.
-Please read them carefully.

 ## Eligibility
-- You must be at least 18 years old to use FlirtyQuiz, as the content may contain romantic or suggestive elements not suitable for minors.
+- You must be at least 18 years old to use FlirtyQuiz.
-- By using the app, you confirm that you meet this requirement.
+- By using the App, you confirm that you meet this requirement.

 ## Use of the App
-- FlirtyQuiz is intended for personal entertainment purposes only.
+- FlirtyQuiz is intended for personal entertainment only.
-- You agree not to copy, distribute, reverse engineer, or misuse the app in any way.
+- You may not copy, distribute, reverse-engineer, or exploit the App.
-- We are not responsible for any interpretation of quiz results or actions taken based on them.
+- Quiz results are for fun and should not be considered professional advice.

 ## Premium Features
-- Some features are available only through the Premium version.
+- Some content is available only through the Premium version.
-- Premium access is unlocked through a one-time in-app purchase handled exclusively by Google Play Billing.
+- Premium is unlocked via one-time purchase through Google Play Billing.
-- We do not process or store any payment information.
-All transactions are secured and managed by Google Play.
+- All payments are processed by Google Play.
+We do not store payment data.

 ## Advertising
-- The free version of the app displays ads via Google AdMob.
+- The free version includes ads delivered via Google AdMob.
-- Ad content is provided by third parties and is not controlled by FlirtyQuiz.
+- Ads are provided by third parties, and we are not responsible for their content.

 ## Limitation of Liability
-- The app is provided "as is" without warranties of any kind.
+- The App is provided "as is," without warranties of any kind.
-- We are not liable for any damages, direct or indirect, arising from the use of FlirtyQuiz.
+- We are not liable for damages resulting from use or misuse of the App.
-- You use the app at your own risk.
+- Use of the App is at your own risk.

 ## Termination
-- We reserve the right to suspend or terminate access to FlirtyQuiz at any time if these Terms are violated.
+- We reserve the right to suspend or terminate access if these Terms are violated.

+## Governing Law
+- These Terms are governed by the laws of your country of residence, unless local regulations state otherwise.

 ## Changes
-- These Terms of Service may be updated from time to time.
-- The latest version will always be available at this link.
+- We may update these Terms at any time.
+Continued use means you accept the latest version.

 ## Contact
-For questions or support, please contact us at:
+For support or questions about these Terms, contact us:
-**flirtyquiz.contact@gmail.com**
+📧 **flirtyquiz.contact@gmail.com**